KenEucker/biketag-api/documentation.md

 ### Get Tags

 You can get tags one by one or all at once for a given game using the `getTag` and `getTags` methods.
-You can also explicitely set the data adapter to any of the configurable sources (biketag, imgur, sanity, reddit, twitter):
+You can also explicitely set the data adapter to any of the configurable sources (biketag, imgur, sanity):

 ```ts
 // retrieves the BikeTag game data 'portland' game